Bowings and the Bach Cello Suites...

 A RESEARCH PROJECT BY MARIANNE DUMAS

-This material may not be published, broadcast, rewritten or redistributed without authorization fo the author.
+This material may not be published, rewritten or redistributed without authorization of the author.

 "The cello is similar to a violin because of its 4 strings and the tuning in fifths but but it is held the contrary way of the violin.
 This results on the opposition of the order of the strings.
 For that reason, the bowing technique should be opposite as well."